 From 2002 to 2019 the only women competing at Winthrop were those who qualified for the USDGC.
 But in 2020 a women's event at Winthrop re-emerged.
 The roving USWDGC had been cancelled due to COVID-19, so an elite women's event was organized to run alongside the USDGC – in many ways a replacement for the cancelled USWDGC.
 In 2020, the event was again called the Women's National Championship.

-A women's event is happening in 2021, too, but this year it is called the Throw Pink Women's Disc Golf Championship.
-Just like those playing the USDGC, competitors had to qualify for their spots, generally by placing well at an elite tournament.
+In 2021, the event turned into the Throw Pink Women's Disc Golf Championship and remains under that title in 2022.
+Just like those playing the USDGC, competitors have to qualify for their spots, generally by placing well at an elite tournament.

 "It was a homecoming," Poole said.
 "We thought if we were going to go through this much effort to get the course ready, along with all the media and fanfare that surrounds this, it felt like the thing to do to create a women's event of some kind."

 The USDGC media coverage often trailblazes how the sport is consumed.
 They were the first to introduce a pay-per-view viewership model and the first to introduce live coverage.
-Naturally, there have been some hiccups along the way, but the event will be pushing the envelope once more in 2021 by partnering with the Disc Golf Network for exclusive video rights and live coverage.
+Naturally, there have been some hiccups along the way, but coverage has continually improved and will – like in 2021 – be handled by the Disc Golf Pro Tour-associated Disc Golf Network crew.

-Major portions of the money raised from the pay-per-view broadcast are donated to charity.
-The tournament has donated $381,285 to charity over two decades.
+Notably, major portions of the money raised from the pay-per-view broadcast have been donated to charity.
+The tournament has donated around $400,000 to charity over two decades.

-Additionally, money from the pay-per-view goes directly back to the players through the payouts.
+Additionally, money from the pay-per-view has gone directly back to the players through the payouts.
 The total purse in the history of the USDGC is over $1.2 million.